AnnikaBetken/annikabetken.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor at Twente University.
-I mainly work on Time Series Analysis and, more recently,  started working on Transfer Learning.
+I mainly work on Time Series Analysis and Transfer Learning.

 My research focuses on: